 For example, take a look at the image below to see how the catcher's mitt has changed over the years.

 Catcher's mitts are not measured by their length, but by their circumference.
 For Baseball catchers that are age 12 or older, we suggest choosing a mitt that's at least 32.5 inches, if not more.

 Many adult Baseball catcher's mitts are 33 or 33.5 inches, which as a rule of thumb works well for most in this age bracket.

 However, you can always choose a mitt that's a little bit bigger or smaller based on what you feel most comfortable wearing.
 Your comfort - as opposed to any other particular guideline - is what's most important when choosing a new catcher's mitt.

 What is the Best Catchers Mitt?

-We believe the best catchers mitt for the 2021 season is the Wilson A2000 (DPCM33).
+We believe the best catchers mitt for this season is the Wilson A2000 (2021 M1DSS).
 Its thick steerhide leather, deep pocket and classic black and blonde design are among some of the reasons why this mitt stands out so much.

 Our top three picks for the best catchers mitt (or best catchers gloves, as some refer to them) are the following:

 - Rawlings Player Preferred (budget pick)

 Continue scrolling to see our reviews and images of each of these mitts.